miaomiaoCharles/SPCCP-Miner/README.md

 - how to download the SPCCP-Miner from this web.

-We can click the top right corner of the code->download ZIP to download the zip package, unzip it and **open SPCCP-Miner.exe to start this system**.
+We can click the top right corner of the code->download ZIP to download the zip package, unzip it and **open demo.exe to start this system**.

 - The data format in SPCCP-Miner: